-The LEE is 245 days long (34.5 Ganymede revolutions).
-The trajectory from 24G10 to GOI is given in Figure 8-4.
+The trajectory from 22G7 to GOI is given in Figure 8-3.

-Figure 8-4: Trajectory 24G10 to the GOI in the JSO
+Figure 8-3: Trajectory 22G7 to the GOI in the JSO

 The effect of each C/A is clearly visible through the reduction of the apojove radius.
 The benefit of the low energy endgame is also visible because the perijove radius is nearly constant.
 There is a slow prograde motion of the argument of perijove, which is taken into account for the proper targeting of the beta angle at GOI.
 Finally the gravitational capture is seen towards the end of the endgame when the spacecraft trajectory remains close to Ganymede's orbit for half a revolution.
-This part corresponds to the loop around the libration point L_2 of the Jupiter-Ganymede system.
-It can be visualized in Figure 8-5.
+This part corresponds to the loop around the libration point $L_2$ of the Jupiter-Ganymede system.
+It can be visualized in Figure 8-4.

-Figure 8-5: LEE in the Jupiter-Ganymede co-rotating frame (left) with a zoom on Ganymede (right), where the loop around L2 is visible
+Figure 8-4: Low energy endgame in the Jupiter-Ganymede co-rotating frame (left) with a zoom on Ganymede (right)

 At explained above, at the end of this phase, the spacecraft is captured in-orbit around Ganymede via the GOI.
-As will be shown in the summary Tisserand-Poincarré plot (and also in Table 11-1), the Jacobi constant prior to GOI is close to the level of the libration point L_2 of the Jupiter-Ganymede system.
+As will be shown in the summary Tisserand-Poincarré plot (and also in Table 11-1), the Jacobi constant prior to GOI is close to the level of the libration point $L_2$ of the Jupiter-Ganymede system.
 It means that this trajectory avoids the single point failure at GOI by being a gravitational capture.
-Figure 8-6 shows the trajectory in case the GOI is not applied: the spacecraft remains weakly captured.
-There are three pericentre passages before impact: there are less than 7 days to recover the missed GOI.
-Moreover the inclination, the RAAN and the argument of pericentre quickly vary during these seven days, thus impacting the science return and the orbit stability.
+Figure 8-5 shows the trajectory in case the GOI is not applied.

-Figure 8-6: Gravitational capture in case the GOI is not applied.
+Figure 8-5: Gravitational capture in case the GOI is not applied.
 Trajectory in the Jupiter-Ganymede co-rotating frame (left) and evolution of the altitude (right).
-The missed GOI takes place at epoch 0 and the impact shortly before one week